Brandon Thomas (footballer): PAOK

 On 14 July 2022, Brandon signed for one year at Super League Greece club PAOK FC.
 He made his debut a week later in his first European match, a 2–0 loss away to PFC Levski Sofia in the UEFA Europa Conference League second qualifying round, as a 71st-minute substitute for Georgios Koutsias.
 In the first league game of the season on 20 August, he scored the only goal after seven minutes at home to Panetolikos FC.

+On 5 November 2023, Brandon scored a brace in a 4–2 away win against rivals Olympiacos FC.